munificent/craftinginterpreters/book/closures.md

 ^code closed-field (1 before, 1 after)

-And we should zero it out when we create an ObjUpvalue so there's no garbage data floating around in the heap:
+And we should zero it out when we create an ObjUpvalue so there's no uninitialized memory floating around:

 ^code init-closed (1 before, 1 after)

 Whenever the compiler reaches the end of a block, it discards all local variables in that block and emits an `OP_CLOSE_UPVALUE` for each local variable that was closed over.
-The compiler <span name="close">does</span> *not* emit any instructions for the end the initial block scope that surrounds a function and contains the function's parameters and any locals declared immediately inside the body of the function.
+The compiler <span name="close">does</span> *not* emit any instructions at the end of the outermost block scope that defines a function body.
+That scope contains the function's parameters and any locals declared immediately inside the function.
 Those need to get closed too.

 <aside name="close">